 Pigeon Forge Tennessee

 Some must-see places in East Tennessee are listed in no particular order.
 These places are only found here and are worth the drive if you are interested in seeing them.
 Add them to your itinerary and map your trip with other points of interest!

 East Tennessee BBQ is unique.
 The area's geography is halfway between Memphis dry rubs and Carolina Wet.
 The wood smoke can come from several types of trees, and the smoking times can be pretty high.
 You even find Tennessee whiskey-inspired sauces in the area.
 We want you to know about this unique BBQ adventure through East Tennessee, so check out the places below and add them to your itinerary!
 Some of the best BBQ places are traditionally local, and others didn't have a website, so I left them off the list due to them not having a way to be seen online.

-These were just the places we could find online and when we went in person to these areas.
+These were just the places we could find online, and when we went to these areas in person.
 Some places have odd closing times and days off, so make sure they fit into your schedule before making your itinerary.
 None of these places paid us or are represented by us.
 We want everyone to have a great Amish Adventure, and these places should make great additions to the points of interest along the way.

 Where to go next?
 See other sections of Tennessee!